I Can Hear the Heart Beating as One: Music and lyrics

 I Can Hear the Heart Beating as One expands Electr-O-Pura's guitar-based pop to encompass a variety of other music genres, ranging from the bossa nova soundscapes of "Center of Gravity" to the electronic grooves of "Autumn Sweater", the krautrock jams of "Spec Bebop", the "jazzy goof" of "Moby Octopad", the trip hop sound of "Damage", and the psychedelic folk instrumentation of "We're an American Band", among others.
+Steven Arroyo of Pitchfork similized: "The album is as quiet and gentle as a winter snowfall, as loud and electric as a spring thunderstorm, as free and fun as a summer bike ride, and as durable and dependable as, yes, the world’s best autumn sweater."

 The album also contains two cover songs: "Little Honda", a Beach Boys tune written by Brian Wilson and Mike Love, and "My Little Corner of the World", recorded by Anita Bryant, although the band initially did not know she had ever recorded it.
 The former, which is a song that Kaplan learned for a solo guitar show, was originally used to make sure the recording equipment was set up right.
 However, it was ultimately included in the album because, according to bassist James McNew, "it just sort of turned out pretty good."